PetrochukM/HParams/README.md

 ### Advanced: Ensuring the configuration is used

 In a large code base, it might be hard to tell if the configuration has been set for every function call.
-In this case, we've exposed `config.profile` which can double check every function call against the configuration, see below:
+In this case, we've exposed `config.trace` which can double check every function call against the configuration, see below:

 ```python